json-api/json-api/_format/1.1/index.md

 #### <a href="#crud-updating-relationship-responses" id="crud-updating-relationship-responses" class="headerlink"></a> Responses

+##### <a href="#crud-updating-relationship-responses-200" id="crud-updating-relationship-responses-200" class="headerlink"></a> 200 OK

+If a server accepts an update but also changes the targeted relationship in other ways than those specified by the request, it **MUST** return a `200 OK` response and a document that includes the updated relationship data as its primary data.

+A server **MAY** return a `200 OK` response with a document that contains no primary data if an update is successful and the server does not change the targeted relationship in ways other than those specified by the request.
+Other top-level members, such as [meta], could be included in the response document.

 ##### <a href="#crud-updating-relationship-responses-202" id="crud-updating-relationship-responses-202" class="headerlink"></a> 202 Accepted

 If a relationship update request has been accepted for processing, but the